 - It’s fast and simple

-If you want something to work on your terminal, you can go ahead and install Hexedit via the console.
-It’s my favorite Linux hex editor in
+If you want something to work in your terminal, you can install Hexedit.
+It’s my favorite Linux hex editor in the command line.

-When you launch it, you will have to specify the location of the file, and it’ll then open it for you.
+When you launch it, you will have to specify the file’s location, and it’ll open it for you.

 To install it, just type in:

 Hex editors could come in handy to experiment and learn.
 If you are experienced, you should opt for the one with more features – with a GUI.
 Although, it all comes down to personal preferences.

 There are other tools related to hex operations.
 Take xxd for example, you can use it to convert hex to ASCII in the Linux command line.